MarkMagdyShawky/medical_app_new_version/README.md

  ### General Medical Expert system (application) the you can use to check yourself online

 ## Features

-### VitaCare your personal guide to understand your health .
+- VitaCare your personal guide to understand your health .
-### aAdvanced algorithms to asses symptoms and provide accurate diagnoses and treatment recommendations .
+- Advanced algorithms to asses symptoms and provide accurate diagnoses and treatment recommendations .